 Trying Holiday Traditions From Around the World

-What do you like to do every year around the holiday season?
+What traditions or activities do you enjoy most during the holiday season?

 Written by Brigid Coffey